oam-dev/rudr/docs/tutorials/deploy_openfaas_workload.md

 # get latest chart version
 helm repo update

-# install with basic auth enabled
+# install OpenFaaS operator with basic auth enabled
+# functionNamespace should be changed to the namespace in which Rudr is installed, in our case, it's default namespace
 helm install openfaas openfaas/openfaas \
     --namespace openfaas  \
     --set basic_auth=true \